-- \\\\\ a.
-Plan the development to fit the particular topography or slope, soil types, natural drainage, and natural vegetation at a site. - (1) Develop during subdivision processing the soil delineation and limitations, a grading and sediment control concept, and include on-site soils investigation when limitations warrant. - b.
-Expose the smallest practical area of land for the shortest possible time. - (1) Minimize grading or exposure of large or critical areas during the season of maximum erosion potential (May 1 September 30). - \ c.
-Apply practices that control erosion against on-site damage and reduce soil movement. - (1) Provide aggressive stabilization schedules and sequences to meet the 3/7 day State requirements. - (2) Include staged seeding for major cut slopes, fill slopes and mass graded areas. - \ d.
-Apply sediment control practices to prevent off-site damage. - (1) Planning for sediment control should begin with first-hand knowledge of the site by the designer.
-Verify the accuracy of existing topography and any adjacent off-site areas affecting the site. - (2) Choose the best selection of sediment trapping devices in conjunction with an appropriate schedule of construction.
+CONSIDERATIONS 1.
+Development of Plan Plan the development to fit the particular topography or slope, soil types, a. natural drainage, and natural vegetation at a site.
+(1) Develop during subdivision processing the soil delineation and limitations, a grading and sediment control concept, and include on-site soils investigation when limitations warrant.
+Expose the smallest practical area of land for the shortest possible time. b.
+Minimize grading or exposure of large or critical areas during the season of maximum erosion potential (May 1 - September 30).
+Apply practices that control erosion against on-site damage and reduce c. soil movement.
+(1) Provide aggressive stabilization schedules and sequences to meet the 3/7 day State requirements.
+Include staged seeding for major cut slopes, fill slopes and mass (2) graded areas. d.
+Apply sediment control practices to prevent off-site damage.
+(1) Planning for sediment control should begin with first-hand knowledge of the site by the designer.
+Verify the accuracy of existing topography and any adjacent off-site areas affecting the site.
+Choose the best selection of sediment trapping devices in conjunction (2) with an appropriate schedule of construction.
 Particular attention must be given to concentrated flows of water, to prevent "major" or "gross" types of erosion.
 The use of standardized approved sediment control devices makes review and approval of plans easier.
 These practices should be located to obtain the maximum benefit from the terrain and within the given drainage limitations.
 Practices must be sized to accommodate the maximum drainage that could occur at any phase of the development.
-Each plan must include permanent structures for conveying storm runoff, final site stabilization, and removal of temporary sediment control features with stabilization of the areas where temporary features were removed. - (3) Utilize the standard practice for temporary storm drain diversion to prevent sediment laden water conveyed by the storm drain system from reaching a watercourse or off-site property.
+Each plan must include permanent structures for conveying storm runoff, final site stabilization, and removal of temporary sediment control features with stabilization of the areas where temporary features were removed.
+(3) Utilize the standard practice for temporary storm drain diversion to prevent sediment laden water conveyed by the storm drain system from reaching a watercourse or off-site property.
 This is done by redirecting a storm drain system or outfall channel to discharge into a sediment trap or basin.
+Plan Concepts 2.
+Subdivision or Whole Site Approach a.
+Sediment control must be provided for all phases of land (1) disturbance from initial clearing to final stabilization.
+Sediment controls should be placed to be functional for as long as possible.